 - If you have a cell phone, ensure it is turned off prior to beginning class.

 - Street shoes are not allowed in the studios.

-- Students are expected to respect the facility and clean up after themselves in the studio and dressing room.
-Parents may wait for their children in the lobby area.
+- Students are expected to respect the facility and clean up after themselves in the studio.
+Parents may wait for their children in the building lobby area.

 - Allergies: St. Paul Ballet is a peanut and tree-nut free facility.
 We are also a pet free facility.

 SAFETY AND SECURITY

 - For children under 18: Parent involvement plays a key role in creating a safe and enjoyable experience for children.
 The well being of our students is a priority at SPB so we encourage parents/guardians to review safety concerns with your child.
 For dancers ages 2.5-8 we require that parents drop off and pick up their child in the studio.
 If someone other than the parent/guardian is picking up the dancer, SPB must have prior notification.